KIRANKUMAR7296/.NET/C#.md

 - Only be used in an abstract class.
 - Method does not have any body it is just derived.
 - It can be overridden by the derived class.

+### 28. Delegates

+- A delegate is a `reference type` variable that holds the reference to a `method`
+- The reference can be changed at `runtime`
+- Delegates are especially used for implementing `events` and the `call-back` methods.